emilk/emilib/README.md

 ### gl_lib
 Code for doing simple things in OpenGL.

+### hash_map / hash_set
+Cache-firendly hash map/set with open adressing, linear probing and power-of-two capacity.

 ### list_map / list_set
 Simple O(N) map/set with small overhead and great performance for small N.

 ### loguru
-Just a copy of https://github.com/emilk/loguru - here for convenience, and as a dependency for most other librarties.
+This is not part of emilib, but a copy of https://github.com/emilk/loguru here for convenience, and as a dependency for most other librarties.

 ### mem_map
 Simple wrapper around mmap with RAII.